blink1073/systemjs-demo/README.md

 SystemJS Demo
 =============

-Demo of using systemjs to load css, json, and relative images in css.
+Demo of using SystemJS to load JSON and CSS.

 ```bash
 npm install